PalliativeX/Drive_Fusion/README.md

-# Fist Fury
+# Drive Fusion
-A fighting game for WebGL platform made using Morpeh ECS and a custom DI framework.
+An arcade racing game for WebGL platform made using Morpeh ECS and a custom DI framework.
 Currently in development.